Manage your business utility account.

 The charge helps to pay part of the $250 million debt service costs associated with projects that dramatically improve RPU’s reliability:

 The Reliability Charge amounts increased on January 2010 as the last of three rate increases, which took place on January 1, 2008, 2009 and 2010.
 These increases were part of RPU’s three-year Electric Rate Plan to provide equitable rates, system reliability, additional generation and transmission resources, emergency preparedness and other reliability enhancements.
 It was approved by the City Council on December 4, 2007.

 In October 2012, the City Council voted to extend a rate freeze for residential and commercial electric customers until January 2014.
 The Reliability Charge is not being used to subsidize the rate freeze.

-This is a fixed amount that is assigned to each customer based upon their service rate, which is used to cover costs directly related to providing fixed monthly electric services.
+This is a fixed amount that is assigned to each customer based upon their rate for electric and meter size for water, which is used to cover costs directly related to providing fixed monthly electric or water services.